begriffs/obsd/README.md

 ## Configuring OpenBSD

-System and user config files for a more pleasant laptop
+System and user config files for a more pleasant laptop.

 * nicer looking xterm
 * mutt+mbsync+msmtp for customized offline imap